fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 `jq` is a lightweight and powerful command-line tool for parsing, filtering, and manipulating JSON data.
 It can extract and parse information from JSON files at specific key / value fields.

 In this case, `jq` is used to locate and read the value of the `tab_organization_setting_state` key within the Chrome Preferences file.
-This allows us to craft a Fleet query for reporting the state of the Chrome AI settings.
+This knowledge allows an admin to craft a Fleet query for reporting the state of the Chrome AI settings.

 - If enabled, the setting will return `1`.